JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 ### Educational And Discounted Licenses

 All features of JPA Buddy remain free for academic use (teachers, students, classroom assistance) as well as training courses, coding schools and bootcamps.
 To get it, you need to confirm the special status of your JetBrains account.
-To do so, scroll through the <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing">Pricing page</a> and follow the "Learn more..." link.
+To do so, scroll through the <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing" target="_blank">Pricing page</a> and follow the "Learn more..." link.

 ![discounted-licenses](img/discounted-licenses.jpeg)